Pearl Harbor (film): Critical response

 In his review for The Washington Post, Desson Howe wrote, "although this Walt Disney movie is based, inspired and even partially informed by a real event referred to as Pearl Harbor, the movie is actually based on the movies Top Gun, Titanic and Saving Private Ryan.
 Don't get confused."
 Peter Travers of Rolling Stone magazine wrote, "Affleck, Hartnett and Beckinsale – a British actress without a single worthy line to wrap her credible American accent around – are attractive actors, but they can't animate this moldy romantic triangle."
 Time magazine's Richard Schickel criticized the love triangle: "It requires a lot of patience for an audience to sit through the dithering.
 They're nice kids and all that, but they don't exactly claw madly at one another.
 It's as if they know that someday they're going to be part of "the Greatest Generation" and don't want to offend Tom Brokaw.
 Besides, megahistory and personal history never integrate here."
+Robert W. Butler of The Kansas City Star wrote, "The dialogue is so unrelentingly banal as to make one reconsider whether James Cameron's writing on Titanic was really all that bad."

 Entertainment Weekly was more positive, giving the film a "B−" rating, and Owen Gleiberman praised the Pearl Harbor attack sequence: "Bay's staging is spectacular but also honorable in its scary, hurtling exactitude. ...
 There are startling point-of-view shots of torpedoes dropping into the water and speeding toward their targets, and though Bay visualizes it all with a minimum of graphic carnage, he invites us to register the terror of the men standing helplessly on deck, the horrifying split-second deliverance as bodies go flying and explosions reduce entire battleships to liquid walls of collapsing metal."

 In his review for The New York Observer, Andrew Sarris wrote, "here is the ironic twist in my acceptance of Pearl Harbor – the parts I liked most are the parts before and after the digital destruction of Pearl Harbor by the Japanese carrier planes" and felt that "Pearl Harbor is not so much about World War II as it is about movies about World War II.
 And what's wrong with that?"

 Critics in Japan received the film more positively than in most countries with one likening it to Gone with the Wind set during World War II and another describing it as more realistic than Tora!
 Tora!
-Tora!.
+Tora!

+In 2023, Rolling Stone cited Bay's direction of Pearl Harbor as one of the fifty worst decisions in film history.
+Andy Greene described it as a less successful attempt to replicate the success of Titanic and Bay's previous film, Armageddon.

 Accolades

+The film was nominated for four Academy Awards, winning in the category of Best Sound Editing.
+It was also nominated for six Golden Raspberry Awards, including Worst Picture.
+This marked the first occurrence of a Worst Picture-nominated film winning an Academy Award; it is also the only film directed by Bay to win an Academy Award.